Mykola-Ts/movie-scope/README.md

   interactive buttons:
   - Show the cast — displays the list of actors and their roles;
   - Show reviews — shows user reviews and feedback.

+- **Person Details**
+   Each person has a dedicated details page that provides comprehensive information, including:
+  - profile photo and basic personal information;
+  - full name, gender, and date of birth;
+  - place of birth and known-for department (e.g., Acting, Directing);
+  - popularity score and professional relevance;
+  - biography and career overview;
+  - additional photos related to the person.

+  This information allows users to explore the individual’s background and professional contributions in detail.

 - **Scroll to Top Button**
   Enhances navigation and usability, especially on long or content-heavy pages.